California Disability Insurance (DI)

 • An employer can no longer require an employee to take up to two weeks of earned but unused vacation time before receiving CA PFL benefits

-Applying for a MetLife Private Plan & Employer Requirements
+Applying for a MetLife Supported Voluntary Plan

-To obtain a quote from MetLife, you or your broker must create a census of your eligible California workforce and send it to MetLife.
+To obtain a quote from MetLife, you or your broker must create a census of your eligible workforce and send it to MetLife.
 This census template was developed for your convenience.

 The CA EDD will review the application and provide a response within 30 days if the voluntary plan is approved or if additional information is required.